 A petition for appointment of a guardian and/or conservator may be filed by any interested person, including the proposed ward.
 An “interested person is broadly defined in Title 29 as “any person who has an interest in the welfare of a…ward, or proposed ward, or in the management of that individual’s assets, and may include a governmental agency paying or planning to pay benefits to that individual.”
 The statute does not further define “an interest,” leading to a rather circular definition of an interested person.
 It would seem safe to assume that immediate family members are interested.
 So, too, would be a social worker assigned to a case through Adult Protective Services.
 However, where the line might be drawn by the courts is unclear as to whether a person is too remotely connected to a proposed ward to bring a petition under Title 29.

 Although a petition for appointment of a guardian and/or conservator can be brought by any interested person, one interested person cannot do so alone.
-Any such petition must be “sworn to by two or more petitioners” or, if there is only one petitioner, the petition shall be supported by an affidavit of a physician licensed to practice in the state of Georgia, a psychologist licensed to practice in the state of Georgia or a licensed clinical social worker or, “if the proposed ward is a patient in any federal medical facility in which such a physician, psychologist, or licensed clinical social worker is not available, a physician, psychologist, or licensed clinical social worker authorized to practice in that facility.”
+Any such petition must be “sworn to by two or more petitioners” or, if there is only one petitioner, and the petition is filed before July 1, 2025, the petition shall be supported by an affidavit of a physician licensed to practice in the state of Georgia, a psychologist licensed to practice in the state of Georgia or a licensed clinical social worker or, “if the proposed ward is a patient in any federal medical facility in which such a physician, psychologist, or licensed clinical social worker is not available, a physician, psychologist, or licensed clinical social worker authorized to practice in that facility.”
+HB 36 expands that list of health professionals whose supporting affidavit can be used to support the petition.
+For any petition filed on or after July 1, 2025, the list will expand to include physician assistants, nurse practitioners, clinical nurse specialists in psychiatric/mental health, and licensed professional counselors.
 To ensure that such an affidavit is based on the current capacity and condition of the proposed ward, the affidavit must be based on the personal knowledge of the affiant and must be based on an examination that occurred within 15 days prior to the filing of the petition.

 Once a petition is filed, the court must make a determination as to whether the petition raises probable cause to believe that the ward is in need of a guardian and/or conservator.
 Therefore, a petition must include sufficient facts as to the alleged incapacity of the proposed ward to allow the court to make such a determination.
 In practice, petitioners should avoid conclusory statements along the lines of “the proposed ward lacks capacity” and instead give enough underlying fact to allow the court to reach that conclusion.
 Petitioners should include whether the proposed ward has any diagnoses and examples where the proposed ward needs assistance with normal activities of daily living.